daattali/beautiful-jekyll/capstone/selection.md

 Those candidates that receive the highest ratings will be accepted as capstone projects.

-#### Presentation period

-We require that the capstone partners give a 30-minute presentation (which includes a question period) to the students and MDS leadership over lunch at the UBC Vancouver campus.

-#### Partners provide the data
+#### Partners provide data

 Next, we'll need you to provide us with:

 - the data, or at least a snippet of it; and
 - if you require it, concensus on any paperwork such as a non-disclosure agreement (NDA).

+#### Presentation period

+We require that the capstone partners give a 30-minute presentation (which includes a question period) to the students and MDS leadership over lunch at the UBC Vancouver campus.

 #### Students rate the projects